 - Do you feel responsible for your teen’s mood, decisions, school work and social life?

 These are signs you may be a codependent caretaker, an over-functioning parent, or a Supermom who is ready for change.

 We see our kids struggling and think, I can solve that problem.
 I can help them.
 They need me.
 So we step in and take over.
 We see a messy house and think, I could clean that up so fast.
 It feels good.
 We feel needed, valuable and competent.

 But our kids DO NOT feel needed, valuable and competent.
 They feel incompetent, not needed and invaluable.
 YOU are so capable that your teen feels INCAPABLE in comparison.
 They start to see themselves as useless, powerless and helpless, needing mom to solve their problems for them.

 The good news is, Michelle’s higher self is functioning perfectly.
 It’s trying to get her attention with resentment and this desire to take off for a week so her family will miss her.
 All she needs to do is obey her higher self.
 Take off for a week.
 Go have fun with some girlfriends.
 Stop giving and doing so much and let her family fend for themselves.
 Start focusing on herself instead of trying to solve all her kids problems.
 Show appreciation for herself by doing the things she enjoys the most.
 Easy peasy, right?

 Life Coaching Answer: What gets in our way from focusing on ourselves and letting our family step up and take over?

 We like to feel needed.
-We just spent the last 12-15 years feeling valued for taking care of our children.
-If we just stop doing things our children are capable of doing, how will we feel valued?
-We have learned to equate being needed, solving problems, and helping with feeling like a valuable human.
-This is not an easy thing to give up simply because our kid had another birthday.
+We just spent the last 12-15 years feeling valued and purposeful from taking care of others.
+If we just stop doing things they are capable of doing, how will we feel valued?
+We have learned to equate being needed, solving problems, and helping, with feeling like a valuable human.
+This is not an easy thing to give up just because our kid had another birthday.